knutet/recipes/ingredients.md

 - a bunch of chives
 - skillet
 - metal spoon
-- a portion of patience and enthusiasm
+- a old rusty pan
-:)
+- a portion of patience and enthusiasm :)